GaloisInc/BESSPIN-Voting-System-Demonstrator-2019/dev_env/coding_standard.md

 The size and complexity of code modules will be measured using the `Sloc` measure reported by the Frama-C "Metrics" plug-in.
 Code size can also be measured with the `sloccount` and `cloc` tools, both of which are available via Homebrew or otherwise.

-The following guidelines should be attended to with regards to code size and complexity:
+The following guidelines should be attended to with regard to code size and complexity:
  - functions should have fewer than 20 NCSS (Non-Commenting Source Statements), and
- - functions should have a cyclometric code complexity of no greater than 4.
+ - functions should have a McCabe cyclomatic complexity of no greater than 5.